 In this project we will implement a model called molecular dynamics (MD).
 Molecular dynamics allows us to study the dynamics of atoms and explore the phase space.
-For those of you who are taking Thermal and Statistical Physics PHY410, this project could be an interesting choice, as well as the one on the Ising model.
+For those of you who are taking FYS2160 - Thermodynamics, this project will be an excellent choice.
 The atoms interact through a force given by the negative gradient of a potential energy function.
 With this force, we can integrate Newton's laws.
 While exploring the phase space, we will sample statistical properties of the system like energy, temperature, pressure, diffusion constant and so on.
+The project can be seen also as an extension from project 3, where you wrote an object-oriented code for the solar system.